helenplesko/technicallogs/G99GroupProject.md

 5. In this case, we want the **Shapefile**.
 Find the shapefile on the list, click ```Download```.
 The zipfile including all shapefile data will automatically start downloading to the computer.

 > [!IMPORTANT]
 > Keep the folder zipped!
-ArcGIS Online will want you to upload a zipped file.
+ArcGIS Online will want you to upload a new item in a zipped file.

 6. In a separate browser, sign into **ArcGIS Online**: https://www.arcgis.com/index.html#